 Attention Deficit Hyperactivity Disorder (ADHD) – A common neuro-developmental disorder, occurring in around 2-5% of children and characterised by inappropriate levels of inattention, hyperactivity and impulsivity that are impairing and associated with the development of long term negative outcomes.

-Bulimia nervosa – Also known as simply bulimia, is an eating disorder characterized by binge eating followed by purging.
+Bulimia nervosa – Also known as simply bulimia, is an eating disorder characterised by binge eating followed by purging.
 Binge eating refers to eating a large amount of food in a short amount of time.
 Purging refers to the attempts to get rid of the food consumed.
 This may be done by vomiting or taking laxatives.

 CAMHS – Used as shorthand to describe child and adolescent mental health services.
 There are four different levels of services for children and adolescents with mental health problems – these are described as Tiers 1, 2, 3 or 4.
+Specialist hospitalisation is Tier 4.
+Community Outpatient Treatment is Tier 3.

 Care pathway – A standard way of giving care or treatment to someone with a particular diagnosis.
+Needs change and so do care plans.
+A pathway is a way of describing continuity offered by a care provider.

 Care plan – A plan for your care over the next few weeks or months.
 It should be written down and you should have a copy.
 If you think it is wrong, or something is missing, you can ask for it to be changed.

 Care Programme Approach (CPA) – This is for anyone who needs to see several people or organisations for their care or treatment.
 If you are on the CPA, there will be a meetings where everyone involved in your care, including you, will meet to discuss how things have been going and what should happen next.
 It requires health and social services and other agencies to work together with you to provide an agreed programme of care.
+Ellern Mede does not confine this practice only to NHS care – the term can also be used to describe meetings for Outpatient private care planning review meetings.

 Clinical Commissioning Group – Clinical Commissioning Groups (CCG) are groups of GPs that are responsible for buying health and care services.
 All GP practices are part of a CCG.
+CCGs and Social Care budgets authorise and fund treatment for young people after they turn 18 years old instead of NHS CAMHS teams.

 Clinician – A term which is used to describe someone who provides care and treatment to patients, such as a nurse, psychiatrist or psychologist.